DinoChiesa/ApiLoadGen/DataModel.md

       "type": "sequence",
       "name": "seqLogin",
       "description": "login",
-      "iterations": "1",
+      "iterations": "1"
-      "requestImpls": [
-        {
-          "requestRef": "fill in later"
-          "delayBefore": "0",
-          "responseExtracts": [
-            {
-              "description": "extract the access token",
-              "fn": "function(obj) {return obj.access_token;}",
-              "valueRef": "oauth_bearer_token"
     }
-          ]
-        }
-      ]
-    }

-Add 1 or more sequences.
+Add 1 or more sequences, and you get a sequence id for each one.
-And then add requests, like this:
+Then add 1 or more requests to each sequence, like this:

 `POST /jobs/{job-id}/includes/{sequence-id}/references`